Roche-Dinkeloo: Projects

 KRJDA has completed over 200 projects in the US and internationally.
-These include 8 museums, 38 institutional and corporate headquarters, 7 research laboratories, conference and performing arts centers, theaters, and campus buildings for 6 separate universities.
+These include 8 museums, 38 institutional and corporate headquarters, seven research laboratories, conference and performing arts centers, theaters, and campus buildings for six separate universities.
 KRJDA maintained its office in Hamden, Connecticut.

 Film

-A feature documentary about Kevin Roche and his work, called Kevin Roche: The Quiet Architect was released in 2017.
-It is directed by Irish filmmaker (ex-architecture student) Mark Noonan whose 2015 debut feature You're Ugly Too starred Aidan Gillen and was met with critical acclaim.
+A feature documentary about Kevin Roche and his work, called Kevin Roche: The Quiet Architect, was released in 2017.
+It was directed by Irish filmmaker (ex-architecture student) Mark Noonan, whose 2015 debut feature You're Ugly Too starred Aidan Gillen and was met with critical acclaim.